-You might also like my cherry slab pie, blackberry pie, or peach turnovers!
+You might also like my cherry slab pie, easy blackberry pie, or quick peach turnovers!

 - Basic ingredients: My pie crust recipe is a keeper, a variation of my favorite pie crust recipe from Betty Crocker.
 It uses shortening, butter, and oil for the best texture and flavor.
 You can use canned pie filling if you'd like (you'll need 3 cans), but I like making peach pie filling from scratch.
 It's super simple and gives you the best flavor.